Clay soil can be challenging to grow vegetables in.

 You also need to make sure that you aerate and loosen up your clay soil before planting.

-If you sowed spring crops and have the time to grow some summer or fall crops then loosen the soil again before planting the second time.
+Sometimes you have the time to grow some summer or fall crops after spring ones.
+Be sure to loosen the soil again before planting the second time as it compacts down.
 Once you’ve harvested your crops at the end of the season loosen the soil again with a broad fork or weasel garden claw (affiliate links).
 After you’ve loosened up the soil add some fall leaves, compost or decomposed manure to build up your soil for next season.
 Growing cover crops also adds organic matter.

 Mulching for Clay Soil